 Meanwhile, MassDOT, the MBTA, CATA, and MWRTA follow their respective processes to select projects and programs for inclusion in the MassDOT Capital Investment Plan (CIP).
-The federally funded investments they include in the CIP are also documented in the MPO's TIP and in the State Transportation Improvement Program (STIP).
+The federally funded investments that are included in the CIP are also documented in the MPO's TIP and in the State Transportation Improvement Program (STIP).